mattfreer/active_model_form_objects/README.md

 ## User Signup Example
 The following example demonstrates a user signup form-object and how this would be intergrated with a form.

+* Points of interest:
+ * The use of the `before_validation` callback hook.
+ * The use of the NestedValidator to run any existing validations defined on the `User` model.

 #### user_signup.rb:
 ```ruby
 require 'active_model'